dmuller104/sbom-documents/sbom-tool.md

 [***Git Repo:*** https://github.com/microsoft/sbom-tool](https://github.com/microsoft/sbom-tool)

+Microsoft's sbom-tool is an SBOM generator tool that generates SPDX 2.2 SBOMs.
+It carries multilanguage support and is capable of adding support for other languages with minimal difficulty.

-The SBOM-Tool calls the [Component-Detection](#component-detection-tool) tool on the directory which gets the components and their graph.
-The sbom-tool then uses this to create the spdx manifest file.
-The tool takes in, as parameter, [`generate`, -`b`, -`bc`, -`pn`, -`pv`, -`ps`, -`nsb`] with notable optionals of [-`m`, -`D`].
-Only -`b` and -`bc` are used in populating the spdx file, the others create labels for the file.
+The sbom-tool calls the [Component-Detection](#component-detection-tool) tool on a directory.
+The sbom-tool uses the information gathered to generate the spdx manifest file.
+The tool takes in, as required parameters, [`generate`, -`b`, -`bc`, -`pn`, -`pv`, -`ps`, -`nsb`] with notable optionals of [-`m`, -`D`].

 - `generate` - tells the tool to generate an sbom.
-There is another functionality that would be used instead of `generate` called `validate` but it seems to still be in development.
+There is another functionality that can be used instead of `generate` called `validate` but it seems to still be in development.

 - -`b` mostly populates the files section and should point to the root of the project.

-- -`bc` determines where the component looks at and populates the packages and relationship section in the spdx. -`bc` can generally point to the root of the project as well.
+- -`bc` determines what directory is passed to the component-detection. -`bc` can generally point to the root of the project as well.

 - -`pn` package name